 …

 A report primarily serves to provide ranging results obtained during the ranging phase.
-The values TurnAroundTime and RoundTripTime shall be reported as measured by its sender's local clock without CFO compensation to the receiver's side.
+The values Reply Time field (as described in xxx 10.38.10.3 Common message fields (comment index#66, 67)) and Round-trip Time field (as described in xxx 10.38.10.3 Common message fields (comment index#66, 67))shall be reported as measured by its sender's local clock without CFO compensation to the receiver's side.